 Andrea joined Coats Rose in 2010 after clerking with the firm since 2009.
 She received her Juris Doctorate, cum laude, from the University of Houston Law Center in 2009 and graduated from the University of Maryland, College Park, with a double-major Bachelor of Arts in Criminal Justice and Sociology in 2002.
 During her time at the University of Houston Law Center, she served as an Articles Editor for the Houston Business & Tax Law Journal and was a recipient of the Lex Award for Scholastic Excellence in Practice Skills.
 Andrea’s academic achievement also earned her a membership in the Order of the Barons Scholastic Honor Society.

 While earning her law degree, she served as an intern for Justice John S. Anderson of the 14th Court of Appeals, an extern for the Center for Children, Law, and Policy, and participated in the Law Center’s Civil Practice Clinic.
-Prior to becoming an attorney, Andrea’s professional experience includes serving as a Community Supervision Officer in Washington, D.C. and a Court Liaison Officer in Harris County.
+Prior to becoming an attorney, Andrea’s professional experience was in the criminal justice field, where she supervised halfway house residents in Maryland and served as a parole and probation officer in both Washington, D.C. and Harris County, Texas.

 - J.D., cum laude, 2009, University of Houston Law Center